cerb/cerb.github.io/_workflows/cerb.sla.md

 ---
 title: Service Level Agreements
 excerpt: Enforce Service Level Agreements (SLA) for tickets from organizations.
+summary: This page provides a comprehensive guide on implementing and managing Service Level Agreements (SLAs) within Cerb.
+It covers the introduction, installation, and detailed usage instructions for adding and assigning SLA plans to organizations, sending test messages, and integrating SLA widgets into ticket profiles.
+The guide also explains how to update SLA hours, sort work by SLA, and manage the SLA deadline lifecycle.
+Additionally, it includes related workflows to automate organization assignment and prioritize tickets nearing SLA deadlines.
+The reference section offers a template for creating custom SLA workflows, ensuring users can tailor the system to their specific needs.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.sla/